johadi/twovotes/README.md

-## SocialVoting
+## twovotes
- SocialVoting is like a voting application where users can rate two pictures by reacting on the one they preferred.
+ **twovotes** is like a voting application where users can rate two pictures by reacting on the one they preferred.
  See the live app at [https://twovotes.herokuapp.com](https://twovotes.herokuapp.com)
 ### What a User can do with the app
 - User can sign up and Sign in to the application